Jerry Ndou: Parliamentary and diplomatic career

 In South Africa's first post-apartheid elections in 1994, Ndou was elected as a Member of Parliament, representing the ANC.
-In June 1999, after the 1999 general election, he was appointed the South African High Commissioner to Zimbabwe, succeeding Kingsley Mamabolo.
+In June 1999, after the 1999 general election, he was appointed as the South African High Commissioner to Zimbabwe, succeeding Kingsley Mamabolo.
 In his early years in the diplomatic post, Ndou also held key positions inside the Limpopo branch of the ANC, first as ANC Provincial Treasurer from 1996, under Provincial Chairperson George Mashamba, and then as ANC Deputy Provincial Secretary from 1998, under Provincial Chairperson Ngoako Ramatlhodi and Provincial Secretary Benny Boshielo.

 He served in his post in Harare until 2005 and during that time served as a mediator in talks between Zimbabwe's ruling ZANU-PF and the opposition Movement for Democratic Change.
 He vacated the High Commission in mid-2005 to prepare for reassignment and was replaced by Mlungisi Makalima.
-Later in 2005 he was appointed South African High Commissioner to Libya.
+Later in 2005 he was appointed as the South African High Commissioner to Libya.

-In 2008, while Ndou was still in Libya, the Mail & Guardian reported that Ndou was poised to make a domestic political comeback, as supporters of Sello Moloto, then the ANC Provincial Chairperson in Limpopo, began to lobby for Ndou's election as Moloto's deputy in the party.
+In 2008, while Ndou was still in Libya, the Mail & Guardian reported that Ndou was poised to make a domestic political comeback, as supporters of Sello Moloto, the ANC Provincial Chairperson in Limpopo, began to lobby for Ndou's election as Moloto's deputy in the party.
 Sources told the newspaper that Moloto and his supporters would seek to position Ndou as their candidate to succeed Moloto as the Premier of Limpopo, a compromise which would strengthen Moloto's slate.
 However, when the party's provincial elective conference was held, Ndou did not run for the Deputy Chairperson position.

-Ndou's final diplomatic posting was as South African Ambassador to Ireland, where he was installed by late 2011.
+Ndou's final diplomatic posting was as a South African Ambassador to Ireland, where he was installed by late 2011.